 2. Embrace business casual

 It's hard to feel motivated when you roll out of bed and work in your sweats.
-That's why getting dressed for work can mean the difference between a productive day and a challenging one.
+That's why getting dressed for work can mean the difference between a productive work from home day and a challenging one.
 Aim for an outfit that you feel comfortable in, but would still feel good about wearing out of the house.
 Make sure it's consistent with what you'd typically wear to the office.
 You want to appear ready to get work done, not lounge around.